moleculerjs/database/README.md

 # @moleculer/database
 Advanced Database Access Service for Moleculer microservices framework.
 Use it to persist your data in a database.

 **This project is in work-in-progress.
-Don't use it in production.**
+Be careful using it in production.**

 >this module follows the *one database per service* pattern.
 To learn more about this design pattern and its implications check this [article](https://microservices.io/patterns/data/database-per-service.html).
 For *multiple entities/tables per service* approach check [FAQ](faq.html#DB-Adapters-moleculer-db).